thepassle/reddit-pwa/blog/BLOG.md

   </script>
 ```

 We'll also add a [`sw.js`]() file to the root of our project.
-So we're about to precache the assets of our app, and this is where Pika just made life really easy for us.
+So we're about to precache the assets of our app, and this is where Snowpack just made life really easy for us.
 If you'll take a look at the install handler in the service worker file:

 ```js
 self.addEventListener('install', (event) => {